ghadee3r/2025_GP_30/README.md

 # Rikaz
 ## Introduction
-**Rikaz** is a smart system that helps users maintain focus and reduce distractions during study or work sessions.
-By combining a mobile application with supportive tools, Rikaz provides timers, reminders, and insights that encourage effective time management and improved performance.
+**Rikaz** is a smart system designed to help users reduce distractions and improve productivity during focus sessions.
+The system integrates a mobile application with smart tools, including timers, reminders, and external devices, to enhance the overall study and work experience.

+The goal is to provide an engaging environment that encourages focus, time management, and sustained performance.

+## Technology

+## Launching Instructions